Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Grey Economy Information Unit

-As part of the Finnish Tax Administration, the Grey Economy Information Unit assesses the impact and prevention of different grey economy phenomena and the effectiveness of legislation.
-The unit also prepares reports on phenomena to support the operations of control and licensing authorities, as well as produces digital compliance reports as an information service to support the tasks of public authorities.
+The Finnish Tax Administration’s Grey Economy Information Unit assesses the impact and prevention of different grey economy phenomena and the effectiveness of legislation.
+The unit also prepares reports on phenomena to support the operations of control and licensing authorities.

-The use of the obligation compliance reporting service continued to expand to support new tasks of the public authorities, and the service was used in 37 public authority tasks by the end of the year.
+The unit produces digital compliance reports as an information service to support the tasks of public authorities.
+The use of the obligation compliance reporting service expanded to support new tasks of the public authorities and the service was used in 38 public authority tasks by the end of the year.
 More than 700,000 obligation compliance reports were commissioned.

 Metrics and goals